 Additional Employee Benefits

-The Employee Assistance Program, provided by Aetna Resources for Living, is there to help, in strictest confidence, when the stresses of life, family, and finances become too great.
+The Employee Assistance Program, provided by Health Advocate, is there to help, in strictest confidence, when the stresses of life, family, and finances become too great.

 University of Central Florida provides employees with an elite collection of local and national discounts from thousands of hotels, restaurants, movie theaters, retailers, florists, car dealers, theme parks, national attractions, concerts, and events through Abenity.